 CAPE ASH, botanical name Ekebergia capensis is an African Mahogany family tree native to Angola, Botswana, Burundi, Cote d’Ivoire, Democratic Republic of Congo, Eritrea, Ethiopia, Gambia, Ghana, Guinea-Bissau, Kenya, Lesotho, Malawi, Mozambique, Namibia, Rwanda, Senegal, South Africa, Sudan, Swaziland, Tanzania, Togo, Uganda, Zambia, and Zimbabwe.
 There are four species in the genus.
 It’s colour is straw to light-brown.
 It is not a very good quality wood and is quite light.
 It is a popular street tree in South Africa, Uganda and the Democratic Republic of Congo.
 There is no international trade in its timber however it is used locally for furniture, light construction, poles, tool handles, panelling, beams for boat building, sides of wagons, doors, windows, carving, interior carpentry and broom handles.

-Synoum glandulosum is a single Australian Mahogany family species called SCENTLESS ROSEWOOD or BASTARD ROSEWOOD which is native to eastern New South Wales and eastern Queensland.
-It is red to reddish-brown and is botanically very close to Australian Toona.
+Synoum glandulosum is a single Australian Mahogany family species called SCENTLESS ROSEWOOD, BASTARD ROSEWOOD, or RED SYCAMORE which is native to eastern New South Wales and eastern Queensland.
+It is red to reddish-brown and is botanically very close to the native Australian species of Toona.
 Timber from this species is used in local construction as sawn timber for general house framing, flooring, mouldings and joinery.
 It is also used for furniture, shop and office fixtures, panelling, turnery, carving, as structural plywood, scaffold planks, wood wool, paper products, particleboard, and medium density fibreboard.
 It is not considered a first class timber and I am unaware of this being used specifically as a tonewood for musical instruments.